mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Its true purpose was as an experimental platform, which helped the class gain access to black globe generators that are usually reserved for much larger ships.
-More than one was fitted with an experimental AI, which can be represented by adding a secondary Computer 35/bis (using ‘bis’ for Conscious Intelligence rather than Jump Control) that only runs the TL16 version of Conscious Intelligence, adding MCr70 to the price and Cr5833 to the monthly maintenance.
+More than one was fitted with an experimental AI, which can be represented by adding a secondary Computer 35/bis (using ‘bis' for Conscious Intelligence rather than Jump Control) that only runs the TL16 version of Conscious Intelligence, adding MCr70 to the price and Cr5833 to the monthly maintenance.
 These AIs worked poorly enough that they help explain why this